Seeing the hunt through a feral cat’s eyes: why mammals are most at risk

 Mammals are detected from further away

-The study found that cats detect and begin hunting small mammals at significantly greater distances than reptiles and insects, even when the prey are the same size.
+The study found that feral cats detect and begin hunting small mammals at significantly greater distances than reptiles and insects, even when the prey are the same size.
 For example, a 10-gram Bolam’s mouse might be detected from around nine metres away.
 A knob-tailed gecko of the same size might only be detected from three metres.
 That difference dramatically increases a cat’s “effective hunting zone.”

 Over the course of a night, this means cats are likely encountering and initiating hunts on many more mammals than reptiles.
 Detection distance also increased with body size, meaning larger mammals could be spotted from even further away.